Civlac/SRWLED-Wiki/Persistent-Variables-and-WLED.md

 * An array?
 * A structure?

-At that point, you'll need to make use of that *byte pointer and allocate memory for it and then redefine how it's used.
+At that point, you'll need to make use of that *byte SEGENV.data pointer and allocate memory for it and then redefine how it's used.
 Let's examine some methods to do so, and we'll be reviewing some of the animations in FX.cpp to do so.
 WLED has a method called SEGENT.allocateData() that allocates memory for your animation.
 Here's some examples of how to use that.

+## Basic Memory Allocation

 In its simplest form, the routine mode_dynamic() just performs a basic request to allocate space for the length of a given SEGMENT with:

-  if (!SEGENV.allocateData(SEGLEN)) return mode_static(); //allocation failed
+`  if (!SEGENV.allocateData(SEGLEN)) return mode_static(); //allocation failed

 It doesn't make use of additional variables and is probably a good idea to implement on other animations, especially in a limited environment, such as the ESP01.

+## An Array

 Next up is mode_multi_comet(), which reserves space for 8 uint16_t values for an array of comets.